 - Bananas (peeled)

-- Cranberries, but not mixed with raisins (which are toxic)
+- Cranberries (but not mixed with raisins, which are toxic)

 - Mangoes (in small pieces minus the skin and pit)

-- Watermelon (but remove the seeds and rind)
+- Watermelon (no seeds or rind)

-Fruit that Dogs Should Not Eat
+What Fruit Can Dogs Not Eat?

-Some fruits should be off-limits to dogs, as they can cause some serious health issues.
+Some fruits should be off-limits to dogs as they can cause some serious health issues.
 These include: